One day, the water is warm. You’re surfing in boardshorts or a bikini.

 This is a common occurrence when the winds start to shift in the opposite direction.

 Why Is Upwelling Important To Marine Life?

-One of the main occurrences with upwelling is how it affects the marine life.
+One of the main occurrences of upwelling is how it affects marine life.

 Because less nutrient-rich water is present deep within the ocean, it causes there to be less fish present.

 There’s typically a lot of movement in the animal life in the area.